Visit NHMLA on a day just for you!

 Do I need to pre-register?

 Nope!
-Just come on one of the days listed above and check in with an NHMLA representative at the admissions desk.
+Just come on one of the days listed above and check in with an NHM representative at the admissions desk.
 Be sure to let us know you are here for Homeschool Day to receive free admission.

 How much does it cost?